 - Regular monitoring of attendance and persistent absence

-- Capture of pupil and parent voice linked to achievement but also linked to wider curriculum initiatives (such as sporting provision and after school provision)
+- The capture of pupil and parent voice linked to achievement but also linked to wider curriculum initiatives (such as sporting provision and after-school provision)

 - Pupil voice interviews

 - The next review date will be July 2022.

 Early Years Pupil Premium